setuabhi/DataStr/src/Collections/Collections.md

 Hashset.add returns true if new element being added else return false

-Hasmap.put returns null if new element being added else return value for that key
+Hashmap.put returns null if new element being added else return value for that key

 Both Hashmap and hashset works on O(1) for their add/put and get Methods